ForgeRock/Secret-Double-Passwordless-Desktop-MFA/SCB/README.md

     - **Online OTP:** When enabled, enrolled users can log into Windows, Mac or the User Portal using a one-time password issued by either the Octopus Authenticator or by ForgeRock.

     - **Offline OTP:** When enabled, enrolled users can log into Windows, Mac or the User Portal using a one-time password that is stored locally.
-These OTPs are supplied by the Octopus Authenticator.
+These OTPs are supplied by the Octopus Authenticator or by ForgeRock.

 To configure the directory’s authentication policies: